otmanjai/DDNRS-ERSN/docs/source/usersguide/depletion.rst

 Depletion
 =========

-DDNRS-ERSN supports coupled depletion, or burnup, calculations through the **EVO:** module.
+DDNRST-ERSN supports coupled depletion, or burnup, calculations through the **EVO:** module.
 DRAGON5 solves the transport equation to obtain transmutation reaction rates, and then the reaction rates are used to solve a set of transmutation equations that determine the evolution of nuclide